Coach using experience and demand research to choose a coaching niche

 You’re essentially wearing someone else’s clothes and wondering why they don’t fit.

-Your ideal clients can smell this inauthenticity from a mile away.
+Potential clients can compare your claims with your background, teaching, and proof.
 They’re not hiring you because you chose the most popular niche, they’re hiring you because you’re the person who truly gets their specific struggle.

 The Fix: Your niche should sit at the intersection of three things: